sahilpohare/pingerchips-examples/live-charts/Readme.md

-# Title: Building Real-Time Data Visualization with Websockets and Plotly using Pingerchips
+# Building Real-Time Data Visualization with Websockets and Plotly using Pingerchips

 ## Introduction
 Real-time data visualization is essential in many applications, from monitoring stock prices to tracking IoT sensor data.
 In this tutorial, we'll demonstrate how to create a real-time line chart using websockets and Plotly, a popular JavaScript charting library.
 We'll also leverage Pingerchips, a service that provides managed websockets, to simplify the backend setup.